Our Members Asked:

-Question: What are prebiotics?
+What are prebiotics?
 Is it important to look for them when choosing a probiotic supplement?

-For more information, including other potential benefits of prebiotics and possible side effects, as well as our tests and comparisons of probiotic supplements which contain prebiotics, see the Probiotic Supplements Review >>
+Most of the clinical trials with prebiotics have been with a specific branded ingredient found in certain marketed supplements.
+For details about this, and for information about the potential benefits and side effects of prebiotics, as well as our tests and comparisons of probiotic supplements that contain prebiotics, see the Probiotic Supplements Review >>

 Note: ConsumerLab will be testing prebiotic supplements in 2022.